spitfiredd/flask-pywren/README.md

 You can then naviagte to the home route `http://localhost:5000` which will redirect you to `http://localhost:5000/api/v1/`

 ## Getting data with requests.
-Once the application is up and running you can sent a POST request with requests in a separate terminal.
+You can process the endpoints with CURL or with python using the requests library, here is a simple example with requests.

 ```
 import requests